 Personal Performance Project

-Building on your previous design portfolio created for the Innovation and Design unit, you will now execute the realisation of your designs.
+Building on your previous design portfolio created for the Innovation and Design unit, you will now realise your ideas.
 You will test your ability to respond innovatively to the challenges involved in your chosen performance context.
-This is an opportunity to demonstrate your specialist technical skills and specific interests through your individual body of work.
+This is an opportunity to demonstrate your specialist skills and specific interests through your individual body of work.

 This unit will enable you to realise a personal response to your concept.
 The structure and outcome of your project will be determined by you.
 You will identify and construct individually negotiated outcomes to communicate your performance concept towards your chosen audience.